wyvernSemi/vproc/verilator/README.md

 >EXPERIMENTAL

-The Verilator simulor control module is a _VProc_ wrapper that allows control of the running simulation on the console command line from where the test bench with the module instnatiated is run.
+The Verilator simulor control module is a _VProc_ wrapper that allows control of the running simulation on the console command line from where the test bench with the module instantiated is run.
 It consists of a SystemVerilog module defined in `verilator/verilator_sim_ctrl.sv` with a single clock input (`clk`) and a clock count output (`clk_count`) for use by the test bench if desired.
 The only other inputs to the module are from its parameters: